 Key stage 4

-At the end of year 8 and year 9 students decide whether they wish to continue their MFL studies to GCSE.
+At the end of year 9 students decide whether they wish to continue their MFL studies to GCSE.